-In addition, Primrose Hill School has the following child protection policies and procedures:
+In addition, the Primrose Hill School has the following child protection policies:

-- In relation to the use of mobile phones within the early years setting we will ensure: - parents and carers are asked to switch off mobile phones if they are coming into the early years setting and leave the setting if they need to use their mobile: - parents are generally prohibited from taking any photographs of children in the early years setting, however for special events such as school performances, may do so on the understanding that the images are not posted onto social media sites or otherwise shared, and providing there are no objections from any other parents attending whose children are taking part in the event; - staff seek parental permission to take photographs of the children, which must be linked to teaching the curriculum and that they use school equipment only for this purpose; - Staff switch off personal mobile phones in the early years setting and use them only during breaks outside the setting. - a statement on how notification will be made to Ofsted in the event of an allegation of serious harm or abuse by any person working in the early years setting.
+- In relation to the use of mobile phones within the early years setting, we will ensure: - parents and carers are asked to switch off mobile phones if they are coming into the early years setting and leave the setting if they need to use their mobile - o parents are generally prohibited from taking any photographs of children in the early years setting, but for special events such as school performances, may do so on the understanding that the images are not posted onto social media sites or otherwise shared, and providing there are no objections from any other parents attending whose children are taking part in the event - o staff seek parental permission to take photographs of the children, which must be linked to teaching the curriculum and that they use school equipment only for this purpose - o staff switch off personal mobile phones into the early years setting and use them only during breaks in the staff room. - a statement on how notifications will be made to Ofsted in the event of an allegation of serious harm or abuse by any person working in the early years setting.